 - Candidates should have strong resumes that highlight experience pertinent to a Washington internship – such as past internship, work, and leadership experience, along with pertinent coursework.

-- If you have questions about what you should or should not include, please contact a peer advisor.
+- If you have questions about what you should or should not include, please contact us.

 - Once you have completed your resume, please submit it in the online application

 3. Provide One Reference (and a note re recommendation letters)

 - You must provide one reference in the online application.
 A good choice is either someone who can speak to your academic abilities or someone who has supervised you in the workplace.

 - We may request that admitted students get recommendation letters, if necessary, to be used in internship placement.

 Note - From time to time the Registrar's office changes their procedures if these instructions do not work, please check the registrar's website for instructions to email an official transcript.